 2. Shame.
 Don't think in terms of guilt.
 Shame is not referring to something that you did that was wrong, but as a perspective that believes there is something about us that is wrong.
 It is the message that tells us "you are not _____ enough."

-After you've watched the video in Part 2, download or print out the study guide and take time to answer the questions individually before discussing it with your partner.
+After you've watched the video in Part 2, download or print out the study guide and take time to answer the questions on your own.
+If you're doing this with your partner, continue to Part 4.

 Agree on a time that you and your spouse/partner can spend at least 40 minutes of uninterrupted time.
 Turn off your phone, the TV, and anything else that might distract you.
 Talk to each other about your thoughts and answers to the video & study guide.